The Bonati Pediculectomy is a decompression procedure that addresses a small portion of the vertebrae known as the pedicle.

 Contact The Bonati Spine Institute today and speak with a Patient Advocate to answer your questions.

 The Bonati Spine Institute offers complimentary MRI or CT scan reviews for patients suffering from chronic pain which can be caused by a variety of spine problems.
 A surgeon will provide feedback and possible treatment options, for suitable Bonati Spine Procedures candidates.
-Request your Free MRI Review now.
+Request an MRI review now.